Carlos, Prince of Asturias: Life

 Carlos was born in Valladolid, Spain, on 8 July 1545 to double first cousins Philip of Spain and María Manuela of Portugal.
 His paternal grandfather, Emperor Charles V, was the reigning king of Spain.
 Carlos's mother, Maria, died four days after the birth of her son from a hemorrhage she had following the birth.

 Carlos was born with unequal leg length and lordosis, resulting in asymmetrical shoulders and stance.
 His physical abnormalities and behavioral issues are often attributed to inbreeding, as he was a member of the House of Habsburg and the House of Aviz.
 (Note: The extent to which inbreeding contributed to Carlos's poor health, as well as that of other members within the Habsburg and Aviz families, remains ambiguous and subject to debate.)
-Carlos had only four great-grandparents instead of the typical eight, and his parents had a coefficient of relationship of 25%, the same as if they had been half-siblings.
+Carlos had only four great-grandparents (one of whom was likely mentally unstable herself, Joanna of Castile, a.k.a.
+Joanna the Mad) instead of the typical eight, and his parents had a coefficient of relationship of 25%, the same as if they had been half-siblings.
 He also had only six great-great-grandparents, instead of the maximum 16; his maternal grandmother and paternal grandfather were siblings, his maternal grandfather and paternal grandmother were siblings, and his two great-grandmothers were sisters.